pugetive/table_setting/README.md

 # TableService

-Styles shared between the HTML and Excel spreadsheets can be applied at the row level or cell level.
+Styles shared between the HTML and Excel spreadsheets can be applied to individual cells, entire rows, or (once the table is filled out) even columns.
+Styles are applied using automatically-definied classes rather than applying styles on a per-cell basis inline.

 ## Installation